Police arrived at Andrey Perlov’s house in Siberia near Novosibirsk, around 06:45 am on 28th March.

 Payment records show that between July 2022 to June 2023, more than 17,000 prisoners died trying to capture Bakhmut city in eastern Ukraine.

-Wagner and the of Defence have both adapted their recruitment strategy to increase the pool of candidates they can draw from.
+Wagner and the Ministry of Defence have both adapted their recruitment strategy to increase the pool of candidates they can draw from.

-Some people accused of crimes reject the new deal due to their to war, others because of the dangers of being injured or killed on the battlefield, and others simply because they want to remain at home to fight the case.
+Some people accused of crimes reject the new deal due to their opposition to war, others because of the dangers of being injured or killed on the battlefield, and others simply because they want to remain at home to fight the case.

 Alina Perlov, daughter of Andrey Perlov, says that authorities can exert enormous pressure on them.